Asthma Precautions During Monsoon

 Keep away from indoor plants for the time being

 Monsoon increases the pollen present in the atmosphere.
 This may aggravate asthma conditions and other respiratory issues.

 Hence, it is best to keep away from indoor plants for some time.

 Even if you love your plants, you must avoid placing them indoors, for the time being, particularly the ones in your bedroom.

 It is also wise to keep yourself indoors in the mornings to avoid the peak hours of pollen present in the air.

 Don’t leave home without wearing dustproof mask

-The presence of toxins and pollutants released in the air by vehicles persist for a long time because of the humidity caused by rain which could trigger and/or worsen your asthmatic condition.
-Thus, wearing dustproof mask is a must before stepping out of home.
+The presence of toxins and pollutants persists for a long time due to humidity which could trigger and/or worsen your asthmatic condition.

 Restrict the movement of your pet